oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover.md

     ![ATP Wallet](./images/atp-wallet-cs-phx-new.png)

-    In case if you are getting "NotAuthorizedOrNotFound" error, make sure you are running the command in the Phoenix region.
+    In case if you are getting "NotAuthorizedOrNotFound" error, make sure you are running the command in the Phoenix region and Cloud Shell shows phoenix region in the prompt.

 8. **Switchback to the Ashburn region Cloud Shell tab and rest of the Lab 1 will be done in Ashburn region**.Download the private key for connecting to MuShop compute VM's using the below command in the Cloud Shell.